Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Sub-Optimal Regret of oRGrad using Constant Step Size

 \section{Sub-Optimal Regret of oRGrad using Constant Step Size}

-Online learning is particularly useful when an immediate prediction is demanded after observing the covariate $\bcalX_t$ first.
-The regret performance is key to evaluating the prediction accuracy of online algorithms.
-Basically, regret measures the difference in prediction performance between an online learner and a static player, who has the advantage of hindsight and can make prediction as if all observations are observed at once.
-In the current and next sections, we focus on the regret analysis of oRGrad algorithm.
-For simplicity, our analysis is limited to the linear cases including the tensor linear regression and noisy tensor completion, i.e., the response satisfies $\EE Y_t=\langle \bcalX_t, \bcalT^{\ast}\rangle$.
+Online learning is particularly useful when an immediate prediction is required upon observing the covariate $\bcalX_t$.
+Regret performance is crucial for evaluating the prediction accuracy of online algorithms.
+See \cite{hazan2007logarithmic}, \cite{zhang2004solving} and references therein.
+Fundamentally, regret measures the difference in prediction performance between an online learner and a static player who has the advantage of hindsight and can make predictions as if all observations were available simultaneously.
+In the current and upcoming sections, we focus on the regret analysis of the oRGrad algorithm.
+For simplicity, our analysis is confined to linear cases, including tensor linear regression and noisy tensor completion, i.e., the response satisfies $\EE Y_t = \langle \bcalX_t, \bcalT^{\ast} \rangle$.

-At time $t$ with a current estimate $\bcalT_t$, the online learner receives a new observation with only covariate information $\bcalX_t$ and the online learner is obliged to make a prediction before the true response $Y_t$ is revealed.
-In view of the linear model, a reasonable prediction is given by $\hat Y_t=\langle\bcalX_t, \bcalT_t \rangle$.
-The prediction accuracy is measured by the difference between $\hat Y_t$ and the expected response $\EE Y_t$.
+At time $t$, given the current estimate $\bcalT_t$, the online learner receives a new observation containing only the covariate information $\bcalX_t$.
+The learner is then obliged to make a prediction before the true response $Y_t$ is revealed.
+In the context of the linear model, a reasonable prediction is $\hat Y_t=\langle\bcalX_t, \bcalT_t \rangle$.
+Prediction accuracy is measured by the difference between $\hat Y_t$ and the expected response $\EE Y_t$.
 The regret of oRGrad is thus defined by